 _______________________________________________________________________________________

-When I travel to untouched parts of the world I am compelled by its patterns and structures, the skin and the bones of the earth.
-I want to observe how desert mountain slopes are overcome by slow drifting sand, to see how green valleys morph into arid flats, how crevices follow the direction of fault lines.
-I want to be able to move from the examination of tangled roots in wetlands to the epic, aerial view of a glacier field.
+I am compelled by the patterns and structures, the skin and bones of the earth.
+I want to observe how desert mountain slopes are overcome by slow drifting sand, to see how crevices follow the direction of fault lines.
+I want to be able to move from the examination of tangled roots in wetlands to the epic, aerial views of a glacier field.
 I want to feel the updrafts and temperature changes that echo the contours of the earth.

-People of the 19th century were deeply stirred by artists' depictions of places they had never seen, stirred in a way that scientific accounts and maps could not achieve.
-My hope is that others will feel the sweep and power of the earth’s phenomenal and fragile fabric, so they may pause to consider, as I do - what is the meaning of this place?
+People of the 19th Century were deeply stirred by artists' depictions of places they had never seen, stirred in a way that scientific accounts and maps could not achieve.
+My hope is that my depictions of both the visual and the experiential memory of being where I was will cause others to consider, as I do, the beauty and fragility of our earth.

 We all carry our own inner immensity.
 The landscape makes possible thoughts that we cannot and do not have anywhere else.